desofs2025-wed-nap-1/desofs2025_wed_nap_1/Deliverables/phase2/sprint1/README.md

 as defined by Microsoft - the maintainers of the language - in order to achieve a cohesive coding pattern throughout all elements of the application.

+### Functionalities

+We implemented the CRUD (Create, Read, Update, Delete) operations for the core domain entities: User, Vehicle, and Park.

+#### User

+The User entity represents individuals registered in the system.
+The CRUD operations for this entity are exposed via the /api/users endpoint.

+- **CreateUser (POST /api/users/register/{userDto})**: Accepts user details (name, email, etc.) and registers a new user.
+- **Login (GET /api/users/login/{email, password})**: Retrieves a token for user login.
+- **UpdateUser (PUT /api/users/update/{userDto})**: Updates a user’s information.
+- **DeleteUser (DELETE /api/users/delete/{id})**: Removes a user from the system.

+This controller interacts with a UserService class that encapsulates business logic, and communicates with a repository layer for persistence.

+#### Vehicle

+The Vehicle entity represents a vehicle associated with a user.
+Each vehicle contains attributes such as plate number, type, and model.

+- **CreateVehicle (POST /api/vehicles/add)**: Registers a new vehicle and associates it with a user.
+- **UpdateVehicle (PUT /api/vehicles/update)**: Modifies vehicle data.
+- **DeleteVehicle (DELETE /api/vehicles/delete/{id})**: Deletes a vehicle record.
+- **GetVehiclesByUser (GET /api/vehicles/user/{userId})**: Lists all vehicles by userID.

+Validation is enforced to ensure that each vehicle has a unique license plate and belongs to a valid registered user.

+#### Park

+The Park entity models parking activity, associating a vehicle with a parking event (entry and optional exit time).

+- **CreatePark (POST /api/parks/create/{parkDto})**: Registers a new park event (i.e., vehicle entry).
+- **GetAvailableParks (GET /api/parks/available)**: Lists all park.
+- **UpdatePark (PUT /api/parks/update/{parkDto})**: Updates park data (e.g., vehicle exit time).
+- **DeletePark (DELETE /api/parks/delete/{id})**: Cancels or removes a park event.

+This ensures traceability of vehicle entries/exits and can later be used to implement features like billing or availability tracking.

 ### Static Code Analysis

 To ensure our code quality, maintainability, and security, we integrated **SonarCloud** into our development pipeline.